Maralbexi County: History

 In 1913, Maralbexi County was established.

 In September 1937, two regiments of Soviet Kirghiz troops and one regiment of Russian troops equipped with forty airplanes and twenty tanks entered Sinkiang from Atushe and attacked Maralbexi, dividing Ma Hushan's 36th Corps into two sections.

 In February 2002, a 6.7 magnitude earthquake killed 267 people in Maralbexi County and Payzawat County.

 On February 24, 2003, the 2003 Bachu earthquake occurred.

 In April 2013, twenty-one died in an incident in Seriqbuya.

 In October 2014, twenty-two died in an incident at a farmer's market in the county.

-According to her husband, in May-June 2017, Mailikemu Maimati / Malika Mamiti, in her 30s, native of the county and wife of businessman Mirza Imran Baig of Pakistan, in his 40s, was detained in the county's re-education camp.
-After her release, she and their young son were not given their passports by Chinese authorities.

 Administrative divisions

-Maralbexi County includes four towns, eight townships and other areas: